ocaml/dune/doc/melange.rst

 melange.emit
 ------------

-The Melange emit stanza allows to generate JavaScript from Melange libraries and modules.
+The ``melange.emit`` stanza allows to generate JavaScript from Melange libraries and modules.
 It could be seen as the OCaml :ref:`executable` stanza, but for Melange
 projects: